memes/terraform-google-multi-region-private-network/README.md

     > see [restricted-apis-dns] and [private-bastion] for those.

-Optionally, a Cloud NAT gateway can be added to each region to allow for controlled egress traffic.
+Optionally, a Cloud NAT gateway can be added to each region to allow for controlled egress traffic, and IPv6 ULA addressing enabled.

 ## Opinions

 1. The network should be defined as a CIDR; the module will allocate sub-CIDRs to regions as needed.
 2. The network will be **private** by default
-3. Module consumers can override CIDRs, and option flags, but when they do they must explicitly set all the option flags.
+3. Module consumers can override CIDRs, and option flags, but must explicitly set all the `cidrs` and/or `options` fields.
 Nothing is inferred by omission.
 4. Firewall rules, additional routes, and other per-application settings should not be managed by this module.